flotiq/flotiq-docs/docs/API/content-type/creating-co.md

     === "200 OK"

-        Returned when data has been correct and object was saved
+        Returned when data has been correct, and the object was saved

         ```
         {